JustSomeGuy2000/Essence-Of-Creation/README.md

 - Ryes and Shine (Essence of Creation): Obtain Rye.
 - Rye Not?
 (Ryes and Shine): Fill your inventory and offhand with stacks of Rye.
 - Aryse (Ryes and Shine): Activate a Totem of Unrying.
+- Anthropogenesis (Essence of Creation): Infuse an item or entity with Essence of Creation.
+- Ambrosia (Anthropogenesis): Obtain a God Apple.
 ## Recipes
 - Scaffold Stripper
 - Totem of Unrying